Police Scotland launches investigation into SNP’s use of donations

 “But every penny we raise to support the campaign for independence will be spent on the campaign for independence.”

-An SNP spokesman said: “We will co-operate fully with any investigation.
+An SNP spokesman said: “We will cooperate fully with any investigation.
 As we have made clear, all sums raised for independence campaigning will be spent on independence campaigning.”

 Scottish Tory MSP Stephen Kerr responded: “The SNP have failed to be fully transparent over this funding for months.